AltamashRafiq/introduction/content/authors/admin/_index.md

 - Visitors
 ---

-Altamash Rafiq is an incoming [Interdisciplinary Data Science](https://datascience.duke.edu/) Masters degree candidate at Duke University.
-Currently, Altamash works as an intern in the Data Analytics department of the Centre for Economic Research in Pakistan (CERP) where he specializes in statistical app and web development in the R programming language.
-At CERP, he has analyzed and developed interactive visualization tools for government and industry data on public health, education, finance, and more.
-In addition, Altamash regularly provides statistical consulting and academic course development services to the [Business Analytics](https://www.fuqua.duke.edu/programs/mqm-business-analytics) department of the Duke University Fuqua School of Business.
+Altamash Rafiq is an Interdisciplinary Data Science Master's degree candidate and member of the Social Science Research Institute at Duke University.
+At Duke, Altamash provides statistical consulting and academic course development services to the [Business Analytics](https://www.fuqua.duke.edu/programs/mqm-business-analytics) department of the Duke University Fuqua School of Business.
+Previously, Altamash worked as an intern in the Data Analytics department of the [Centre for Economic Research in Pakistan](https://cerp.org.pk/) (CERP) where he specialized in statistical app and web development in the R programming language.
+At CERP, he analyzed and developed interactive visualization tools for government and industry data on public health, education, finance, and more.